 Out of Wedlock

 This novel is set in Greenwich Village and Santa Fe, 1989 to 2008.
 Jess Freeman, a facial plastic surgeon, is well-meaning but not fully competent and often delusional.
 His romantic misadventures put a check on half-truths in the modern debate over nature versus nurture.
 Though grounded in genuine surgical procedure (you'd think I really know something about it), the novel reaches well beyond realism and has a fairy-tale quality recalling the myth of Pygmalion.
 How fumbling Jess can pull off a superb makeover of a severely injured patient becomes clear in the end.
-Out of Wedlock makes use of time frames reflecting shifts in sexual practices—from the days of Edna St. Vincent Millay and D. H. Lawrence to the sexual revolution of the sixties and seventies to the hookup generation.
+Out of Wedlock makes use of time frames reflecting shifts in sexual practices—from the days of Edna St. Vincent Millay and D. H. Lawrence to the sexual revolution of the Sixties and Seventies to the hookup generation.

 The Woman in Green